umlouco/video-conference-zoom/README.txt

 = 3.1.2 =
 Fixed: Frontend coutdown timer fixed according to client local timezone.
+Fixed: Join Links show on frontend according to time.
 Fixed: Some minor bug fixes.
+Updated: Join Link timezone with Local Time ( For shortcode and individual meeting pages )
+Updated: Meetings links will now only show in Local Timezone ( For shortcode and individual meeting pages )
+Updated: Meetings links will be valid till 1 hour - Before and after the meeting time. ( For shortcode and individual meeting pages )
+Updated: Localized string values.
+Bug Fix: Meeting links dissapearing. ( For shortcode and individual meeting pages )

 = 3.1.1 =
 Fixes: Minor fixes in Reports and enqueue script section.